freshwebio/microfoxx/README.md

 The environment variables expected are:

-JF_DB_USERNAME - The username of the single user in order to access the Juntos Foxx app endpoints.
+MF_DB_USERNAME - The username of the single user in order to access the microfoxx app endpoints.

-JF_DB_PASSWORD - The password for the single user to access the Juntos Foxx app.
+MF_DB_PASSWORD - The password for the single user to access the microfoxx app.

 As well as this see the official ArangoDB docker image to find out which other environment variables are supported and or required.